phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x.md

 - Firstly make sure, that the J1 jumper is in 3-4 position, so that the power will be supplied from `USB OTG` port.

-- To provide a power supply for the board and make flashing possible, you should connect usb to micro usb cable between your host pc and `USB OTG` of the development board.
+- To provide a power supply for the board and make flashing possible, you should connect usb to micro usb cable between your host pc and `USB OTG` (`J9`) of the development board.
 Do it first.

-- To communicate with the board you will need to connect the another usb cable, but to `DEBUG USB` port.
+- To communicate with the board you will need to connect the another usb cable, but to `DEBUG USB` port (`J14`).
 The on-board uart-usb converter is used here.

 - Now you should verify what USB device on your host-pc is connected with the `DEBUG USB` (console).
 In order to check that run: